 Patriots' Robert Kraft cleared of charge in massage parlor sex case

-Kraft made headlines last year when he was arrested on a soliciting sex charge
+Kraft pleaded not guilty to the charge and issued a public apology in 2019

-New England Patriots owner Robert Kraft got a soliciting sex charge against him dropped Thursday.
+New England Patriots owner Robert Kraft got a soliciting sex charge against him dropped on Thursday.

 Florida prosecutors decided not to go through with charges after a court barred the release of a video in the case.